Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/benchmarks/SVD.rst

 * **Work Directory(Step 1)**

 The steps for library download and environment setup can be found in :ref:`l2_vitis_quantitative_finance`.
-For getting the design,
+To get the design,

 .. code-block:: bash